dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet number describing the public-key algorithm used.

-- Only for v6 packets, a 16 octet field containing random values used as salt.
+- Only for v6 packets, a fixed-length octet field containing random values used as salt, which length depends on the hash algorithm used and is defined in table {{hash-registry}}.
-  The value must match the salt field of the corresponding Signature packet.
+  The value MUST match the salt field of the corresponding Signature packet.

 - Only for v3 packets, an eight-octet number holding the Key ID of the signing key.